The Best Watercolor Supplies for Beginners

 If you want to start with tubes instead of a pan set, I recommend this set from Daniel Smith.
 This is my favorite watercolor tube set.
 (Click link)

-It contains six colors, which are perfect for mixing colors like purples and greens.
+It contains six colors, perfect for mixing colors like purples and greens.

 Daniel Smith is a very high-quality paint.
 They are a joy to work with and might spoil you from trying other, cheaper brands.

 Tubes last forever and can be squeezed into an empty palette to make painting more convenient.
-(Tutorial for creating your own palette.)
+(Here’s a tutorial for creating your own palette.)

 Watercolor Brushes

-Good brushes are important for watercolor.
-I hate when I get stray hairs in my work.
+Good brushes are essential for watercolor.
+I hate when I get stray hairs in my paint.

 Don’t buy a cheap pack of craft brushes.
 You will regret it.
 They don’t hold enough paint or water to work well.
 And they won’t last for very long.